 Thrifty Tip: Already pick another airline?
 Start an online chat with Amex and see if they'll allow you to switch to Delta.

 Our testing suggests that the final charge to your card (after applying a voucher or eCredit) should be under $250 for this method to work.
 That's the same threshold for other ways to trigger these credits, like using Delta's Pay with Miles.
-And that's true whether you've got $100 or $250 in Amex airline credits.
+And that's true whether you've got under $100 left, $200, or the full $250 in Amex airline credits.

 Other Ways to Use Up Your Amex Airline Credits

-With vouchers burning a hole in plenty of travelers' pockets, we think this is a great way to maximize any leftover Amex airline credits this year.
+With vouchers still burning a hole in plenty of travelers' pockets after Delta extended them through at least the end of 2023, we think this is a great way to maximize any leftover Amex airline credits this year.
 That said, there are plenty of other ways to put those credits to use:

-- Charge the taxes and fees when booking an award ticket – especially when booking with SkyMiles, as they're one of the best ways to book travel right now – to your Amex card and they'll kick in.
+- Charge the taxes and fees when booking an award ticket using your Delta SkyMiles to your Amex card and they'll kick in.

-- Buy a lounge pass with American or United – or get a buddy into the Delta Sky Club with your Amex Platinum card
+- Buy a lounge pass with American or United – or get a buddy into the Delta Sky Club by paying the $39 guest fee with your Amex Platinum or Hilton Aspire card

 - Buy a cheap Southwest flight, as most airfare under $100 should trigger the credit